cyberuna/AI-Starter-Kit-OnFHIR/README.md

 #### * Store Data: Store FHIR data in Azure API for FHIR service.
 #### * Prepare and Analyze Data: Prepare data using Azure Data Factory and Azure Databricks.
 Store in Azure SQL DB.
 Analyze using PowerBI.
 #### * IoMT Connector: Ingest data from IoMT (internet of medical things) devices and persist the data in a FHIR® server.
 #### * Appointment Scheduler: Allow users to schedule an appointment using Healthcare Bot and FHIR.
+Back to Work: COVID-19 symptom screening to check if it is safe for your employees to return to work.
+#### * Export Data: Export FHIR data using Logic Apps into Blob Storage.

 <center><img src="images//azure-api-fhir-paas.png" width="850"></center>